 - Duplicating in-practice supports and services provided by Doctors of BC Business Pathways and Practice Support Program teams.

-- Other potential costs or purposes as the GPSC may determine from time to time.
+- Other potential costs or purposes as the FPSC may determine from time to time.

 - Reporting requirements

-To help inform future GPSC maternity initiatives, divisions will be required to submit a funding report by April 30, 2023 using a template provided by GPSC and including the following information:
+To help inform future FPSC maternity initiatives, divisions will be required to submit a funding report by April 30, 2023 using a template provided by FPSC and including the following information:

 - The number of FPs (total numbers, sessional hours/payments, travel and professional development amounts) supported by the funding.